jamesqo/Target.WindowsRuntime/README.md

 # WinRT Targets for .NET Core

 Creating a .NET Core library?
-Want to use native Windows Runtime APIs?
+Want to use APIs native to the Windows Runtime?
 You've come to the right place.

 ## Getting Started